qunfengdong/MicroGMT/README.md

 sed -i 's/\//_/g' metadata.short.tsv
 sed -i 's/ /_/g' metadata.short.tsv
 ```
+*If using files downloaded from GISAID, you may build the summary tables once, and update it later by removing/adding strains/sequences.
+Detailed instructions are listed below.*

 **Exclude strains/IDs that are already exist in the pre-built summary tables for the new inputs (optional)**

-If you have a new fasta assembly file and would like to compare with the existing summary tables to remove existing strains/IDs from it first, we provided utility scripts to do this job conveniently. **This is especially useful for excluding strains/IDs already exist in the pre-built summary tables built from the big input fasta assembly file downloaded from GISAID.**
+If you have a new fasta assembly file and would like to compare with the existing summary tables to remove existing strains/IDs from it first, we provided utility scripts to do this job conveniently. **This is especially useful for excluding strains/sequences already exist in pre-built summary tables built from the big input fasta assembly file downloaded from GISAID.
+That is, you can build summary tables from GISAID database onece, and always add/remove strains/sequences from it.**

 All you need are the new fasta assembly file (sequences.fasta from last step) and the id.list file containing all the strains/IDs from the existing summary tables, which is provided along with the pre-built summary tables.
 For user supplied genomes, this id.list file is also produced by sequence_to_vcf.py.